 7. I got a notice that my license is suspended for an unpaid ticket, What do I do?

-Contact the traffic bureau at (912) 764-0489.
+Contact the Clerk’s Office Citation Department at (912) 764-0489.
 They will tell you how to pay off the old ticket and get a release form to send to the Department of Driver’s Services to get the hold on and suspension of your license removed.

 8. Can I get a continuance of my court date?

 There are two reasons for which the judge will continue a case on an emergency basis:

 - a death in the e family, and we will need to get the name and telephone number of the funeral home and the name of the deceased and your relationship so this can be verified;

 - a medical emergency, and we will need your doctor or hospital representative to fax a letter stating the nature of the medical situation and that makes it impossible for you to attend court.
 The medical letter needs to be faxed to (912) 489-1730 and must have a return telephone number and name of the doctor so we can telephone and verify the medical situation.

 Otherwise, court appearances are more important than work, school, and or vacations in that the consequences of not appearing or appearing unprepared by be your being placed in jail.
 Any other request for a postponement or continuance must be in writing and filed by your attorney as a Motion for Continuance in accordance with Georgia statutory procedure and the Uniform Court Rules.
 A continuance must be approved by the judge.